DashieTM/ost-5semester/web3/weeks/week13.typ

 return _valueService.All();
 }
 ```
+#align(
-#align(center, [#image("../../Screenshots/2023_12_22_10_53_01.png", width: 80%)])
+  center, [#image("../../Screenshots/2023_12_22_10_53_01.png", width: 80%)],
+)

 #subsection("Exception Handling")
 As .not is actually a shit language, we ofc need exception exception.
-Here we go with the dual fuckery of a global handler for exceptions.
+Here we go
+with the dual fuckery of a global handler for exceptions.
 ```cs
 public enum ServiceExceptionType {
 Unkown = HttpStatusCode.InternalServerError,